top of page

 • integrative counselling

-• “How does this approach work?”
+• “How does therapy work?”

 • “How often should sessions happen?”